 Union monuments at Gettysburg > New York > Infantry

-The monument to the 137th New York Volunteer Infantry Regiment is southeast of Gettysburg on Culp’s Hill.
+The monument to the 137th New York Infantry Regiment is southeast of Gettysburg on Culp’s Hill.
 (North Culp’s Hill tour map) It was dedicated by the State of New York in 1888.

 The 137th New York was commanded at the Battle of Gettysburg by Colonel David Ireland.
 It brought 456 men to the field.